Logo

 Step 2 - Export Solution setup

-Now that your macro is working, go back into Dynamics GP and SmartList.
+Now that the macro is working, go back into Dynamics GP and SmartList.
 Click on the SmartList button on the toolbar > Export Solutions.

 Navigation to Export Solutions